-Maintaining the appearance and characteristics (especially slip resistance and Characteristics (especially slip resistance values) of floor tiles is achieved with the implementation of a suitable cleaning regime.
-It must be stressed that the cleaning material manufactures instructions must be followed at all times.
+Maintaining the appearance and characteristics despecially slip resistance values) of floor tiles is achieved with the implementation of a suitable cleaning regime.
+It must be stressed that the cleaning material manufacturers instructions must be followed at all times.
 Regular and correctly undertaken cleaning should maintain a flooring product as close to its original state as possible.
 Incorrect or infrequent cleaning will adversely affect the properties of the flooring material and increase potential hazards.
 Generally the smoother the surface of the tile the easier it is to clean.
-However, it should be noted that textured products, required to give adequate slip resistance when wet, can be satisfactorily cleaned - the cleanability of a surface is more a function of the contaminant than the texture of the surface.
+However, it should be noted that textured products, required to give adequate slip resistance when wet, can be satisfactorily cleaned the cleanability of a surface is more a function of the contaminant than the texture of the surface.
 It is therefore essential when selecting and specifying a floor finish that the use of the area and likely contaminants, safety, aesthetic and hygiene requirements are all taken into account at the specification stage.